Tokyo Itineraries 3 Ways: Best of the Off-Beat

 • Sumo’s not your thing?
 Swap it out with a kendo samurai experience instead.

 • If you don’t want to book a tour to Mt.
-Fuji, you can get there either by grabbing a bus from Tokyo Station (cheapest option), or by taking the Fuji Excursion Limited Express train from Shinjuku Station.
+Fuji, you can get there either by grabbing a bus from Tokyo Station (the cheapest option) or by taking the Fuji Excursion Limited Express train from Shinjuku Station.

 • Mt.
-Fuji’s only open to climbing from early July to early September, but you can still visit the Fuji Five Lakes during the rest of the year.
+Fuji is only open to climbing from early July to early September, but you can still visit the Fuji Five Lakes during the rest of the year.
 And winter-time arguably has some advantages going for it.

 Where To Stay